West Norfolk Junction Railway

 The West Norfolk Junction Railway was a standard gauge eighteen and a half-mile single-track railway running between Wells-next-the-Sea railway station and Heacham in the English county of Norfolk.
 It opened in 1866 and closed in 1953.

-At Wells the line made a junction with the Wells and Fakenham Railway and at Heacham it connected with the line from Hunstanton to Kings Lynn.
+At Wells the line made a junction with the Wells and Fakenham Railway and at Heacham it connected with the Lynn and Hunstanton Railway from Hunstanton to Kings Lynn.